lucasalexandre-cc/Copa-Price-Predict/README.md

-# Copa-Price-Predict
+# Copa Price Predict
-Open main.ipynb or main.html to see the project.
+> Open main.ipynb to see and know more about the project